aljaz-h/stirling-pdf-extension/README.md

 - Reload the unpacked extension
 - Save the URL again
 - Re-test a PDF navigation in a fresh tab

+## Disclaimer

+This project is an independent, unofficial browser extension.
+It is not affiliated with, endorsed by, sponsored by, or otherwise associated with Stirling PDF or its maintainers.

 ## Version